bhattumang7/bhattumang7/pages/about.md

 - [Maximizer](https://www.gallupstrengthscenter.com/cms/en-us/gmj/697/maximizer)
 - [Deliberative](https://www.gallupstrengthscenter.com/cms/en-us/gmj/658/deliberative)

-Apart from being a software engineer, I enjoy most of my time clicking pictures, reading books, sipping coffee, or watching movies.
+Apart from being a software engineer, I enjoy most of my time taking care of my daughter, clicking pictures using off camera flash (with my canon) or growing roses.
 I also happen to love to ride on my Enfield Desert Storm.
 I also practice programming and learning new techniques in my free time.
 I also like to take out a fair share of time for family.

 <div class="row">